himanshushekharpande/ppnc-v1/content/about/vision/_index.md

           <p class="lead-designation mt-1">Principal</p>
           <p class="lead-previous mb-4">Retired Vice Principal, Agartala Government Nursing College</p>

-          <p>PPNC is committed to cultivating compassionate, skilled healthcare professionals who serve the unique needs of Northeast India.</p>
+          <p>Pranav Paramedical & Nursing College in Agartala, Tripura, is committed to cultivating compassionate, skilled healthcare professionals who excel in serving the unique needs of Northeast India.</p>

-          <p><strong>Vision:</strong> To be a premier institution redefining nursing and paramedical education through innovation, ethics, and holistic development.</p>
+          <p><strong>Vision:</strong> To be a premier institution redefining nursing and paramedical education through innovation, ethical practice, and holistic development, addressing health disparities in Tripura’s rural and indigenous communities.</p>

-          <p><strong>Mission:</strong> To foster an evidence-based, hands-on learning environment with strong community engagement and partnerships with local hospitals to prepare students for regional healthcare challenges.</p>
+          <p><strong>Mission:</strong> As Principal, drawing on my decades of experience as a retired Vice Principal from Agartala Government Nursing College, Tripura, my mission is to foster an academic environment that integrates evidence-based learning, hands-on training, and community engagement to prepare students for Tripura’s evolving healthcare needs.
+By leveraging advanced teaching methods, such as simulation-based training, and partnerships with local hospitals, we equip students with technical expertise and compassionate values.
+Our focus on interdisciplinary collaboration and outreach programs in tribal areas ensures graduates are ready to tackle regional challenges like preventive care and emergency response, driving positive change in Northeast India’s healthcare landscape.
+          Let us inspire and empower the healthcare leaders of tomorrow from the vibrant city of Agartala.</p>
         </div>
       </div>
     </section>